weigu1/SmartyReader/Arduino/SmartyReader_P1_WiFi/README.md

 To calculate the power from energy we need two energy values (E1 and E2) and the time between these two values (&#916;t): P = (E2-E1)/&#916;t.

 Another solution is to calculate the difference between `act_pwr_imported_p_plus` (1.7.0) and `act_pwr_exported_p_minus` (2.7.0).
 P = power exported - power imported.
 If this difference is positive we get an excess of solar power, and energy is only exported (no energy is imported).
-If it is negative, we consume energy.
+If it is negative (contrained to zero in software), we consume energy.

 ###### SmartyReader calculated values